 Download recent volumes

-Excerpts from the Reading and Celebration of Literacy Review, Volume 11, 2013
+Excerpts from the Reading and Celebration of Literacy Review, Volume 12, 2014

-In addition to the annual Literacy Review, the Writing Program publishes several other books.
-Past publications have include: Refugee Writing, co-published with the International Rescue Committee; Where I'm From, words and images from Morocco, Ghana and Italy collected by recent Gallatin graduates; and A Gift, works by University Settlement writers.
+In addition to the annual Literacy Review and Workshops, Gallatin's Literacy Project includes "Literacy in Action," which is a course co-sponsored by the Writing Program and the Community Learning Initiative; opportunities to tutor writing at the High School for Dual Languages and Asian Studies; opportunities to student-teach in a weekly advanced writing class for adult immigrants at University Settlement Society; and a number of other publications.
+Past Literacy Project publications include: Refugee Writing, co-published with the International Rescue Committee; Where I'm From, words and images from Morocco, Ghana, and Italy collected by recent Gallatin graduates; and A Gift, works by University Settlement writers.